makrai/notes/mosbach2006-stabil-finetune.md

   (Phang+ 2018; Dodge+ 2020; Lee+ 2020)
 * Accuracy is used to measure performance

 ### QNLI.
-The Question-answering Natural Language Inference dataset contains
+The Question-answering Natural Language Inference dataset

 * sentence pairs obtained from SQuAD (Rajpurkar+ 2016)
 * The task is to determine whether the context sentence contains the answer